netsquare/BrowserBruter/README.md

 ## License

-This project is licensed under the MPL license
+This project is licensed under the Microsoft Public License

 ## Legal Warning